abstracta/jmeter-java-dsl/README.md

 ## Contributing & Requesting features

-Currently, the project only covers the basic, but most used, features when implementing JMeter performance tests.
+Currently, the project covers the most used features required when implementing JMeter performance tests, but not everything the JMeter supports/provides.

-The idea is to evaluate if the community (you) is interested in using the library, and if so, implement new features as the community request them, covering at some point most of JMeter (and plugins) features.
+We invest in development of DSL according to community's (your) interest, which we evaluate reviewing GitHub stars evolution, features requests and contributions.

-In order to accomplish this, we need you to **please create an issue for any particular feature or need that you have**.
+To keep improving the DSL we need you to **please create an issue for any particular feature or need that you have**.

-We would also really appreciate pull requests.
+We also really appreciate pull requests.
 Check the [CONTRIBUTING](CONTRIBUTING.md) guide for an explanation of main library components and how can you extend the library.

 [JMeter]: http://jmeter.apache.org/